LIHPC-Computational-Geometry/lihpccg-ci/README.md

 This graph represents the explicit dependencies of the `cmake-cgcore-mgx` docker image.

-The square nodes are external products not installed with `apt install`: they are downloaded and installed in `cmake-cgcore` docker image.
+The red square nodes are external products not installed with `apt install`: they are downloaded and installed in `cmake-cgcore` docker image.
-The round nodes are LIHPC-CG projects.
+The black round nodes are LIHPC-CG projects.

 ![Dependencies Graph Image](cg-dependencies.png)